Click to jump to the relevant section.

 Section E. NOTICE OF MEETING

-Notice stating the place, day and hour of the meeting and, in case of a special meeting, the purpose or purposes for which the meeting is called, shall be delivered not less than two (2) or more than thirty (30) days before the date of the meeting.
-Notice can be delivered personally or by e-mail, or at the direction of the President, the Secretary, or the person(s) calling the meeting, to each member.
+Notice stating the place, day, and hour of the meeting and, in case of a special meeting, the purpose or purposes for which the meeting is called, shall be delivered not less than two (2) or more than thirty (30) days before the date of the meeting.
+Notice can be delivered personally or by email, or at the direction of the President, the Secretary, or the person(s) calling the meeting, to each member.

 Section F. QUORUM FOR MEETINGS

-(5) members at Executive Committee meetings.
+A quorum shall consist of nine members at association meetings who have paid annual membership dues for the current year.
+A quorum shall consist of five (5) members at Executive Committee meetings.
 In addition, except as otherwise provided under the Articles of Incorporation, these Bylaws, or provision of law, no business shall be considered by the members of any meeting at which the required quorum is not present, and the only motion which the chair shall entertain at such meeting is a motion to adjourn.

 Section G. MAJORITY ACTION AS MEMBERSHIP ACTION